Digital vs Film Photography

 The Minuses

 1) Quality is a complex issue.
-If you make postcard-size prints of your photos then I doubt that you would see a difference in quality between digital and film, assuming the photos are made in good light.
-If you print A4 size or larger then you might see a difference.
-This is where megapixels begin to matter.
-However, I print 70 x 50 cm blow-ups of my 4 megapixel images and I think these are quite acceptable, though inferior to film.
-If you only look at your photos on the PC screen then the issue of quality comparison does not arise, since they look better than small prints ever did.
+If you only look at your photos on the PC screen then the issue of quality comparison does not arise, since they look far better than small prints ever did.
+My understanding is that the one area where digital lags behind film in terms of quality is in dynamic range, ie the range of light to dark tones that can be captured successfully.
+Even here, digital is only inferior to print film, not to slides.
 Finally, there is the new problem of digital noise.
 Under-exposed areas and areas of high contrast can exhibit unsightly coloured blotches.
 The film equivalent of digital noise is film grain.

 3) You don’t actually need to have a PC as you can use a digital camera in the same way as a film one.
 However, to get the full benefit of digital you should use a PC.
 This can be cumbersome and time-consuming, not to mention painful for non-techy people.
 Also, it is hard to show people your photos compared to an album.
 Unless you have a large hard disk you may run out of storage space.
 The other downside of digital storage is that you can easily lose all your photos if you don’t back them up.
 Do it now!

 4) In the past I just got my prints from the lab, asked for some to be corrected and that was that.
 Nowadays, I correct most photos that I take, at least the ones that I like.
-Since I make about 10,000 photos per year that is quite a work-load.
-It would be nice to get good photos straight out of the camera, but this is not the case with mine – they all require sharpening and colour correction.
+Since I make about 20,000 photos per year that is quite a work-load.
+It would be nice to get satisfying photos straight out of the camera, but this is not so for me.
+It is a case of the appetite growing with the eating.
+I expect to get high quality results, which takes time and effort on the PC.
 This is the downside of the major plus point 3) above.

 5) You will probably need to recharge the battery every day or two of camera use.
 This can be annoying on a trip.
-You also need to unload your memory card(s) to a PC or onto CD (if travelling without a laptop).
+You also need to make sure you have enough memory cards.

 6) Digital photography is another step away from the documentary nature of photography.
 It is all too easy to adjust or tart up photos until all sense of the photo as document is lost.